vianeylb/vianeylb/content/authors/admin/_index.md

 I am a statistician primarily interested in working on Bayesian statistics, time series and spatio-temporal models.
 Currently, I hold a postdoctoral position in the Department of Forestry and Environmental Resources & Department of Statistics at North Carolina State University.

 Collaborative projects bring me loads of joy.
 So, while I am formally trained in mathematics and statistics, I'm likely to be working closely with marine biologists (esp. those who work with sharks) often and on many projects.

+See my [google scholar page](https://scholar.google.com/citations?user=ldaJ_4cAAAAJ&hl=en&authuser=2) for a full list of my publications.
+A copy of my dissertation is accessible [here](/files/Dissertation.pdf).